 - The party who made the statement knew or should have known that the statement was false.

 - The statement was made specifically to make the other party rely upon it.

 - The aggrieved spouse reasonably relied upon the false statement.

 The adverse party may claim that there was no way he or she could have known the fact relied upon by the other party was false.
 Even if the statement was false, the adverse party may also claim there was no intent to deceive, or that the allegedly false statement was an opinion, not a fact.

 Finally, there may be a challenge that the complaining spouse should have known not to rely upon the statement and should have conducted an independent investigation.

 Setting aside a judgment for fraud is easier when marital assets existed at the time of the final judgment but were intentionally not disclosed by one spouse.
 It may also be set aside if it can be proved that one spouse deliberately deceived the other about the value of an asset, such as the amount of money in a retirement account.

 Consequences of Having a Final Order Set Aside

 If the ex-spouse is successful in setting aside the order for property division, the entire divorce judgment will be set aside.
 If the spouse who asked for the judgment to be set aside received property, the property must be returned and the entire property settlement will be adjudicated anew.

 Since the final judgment of divorce does not allow for modification of a property settlement, and the standard for setting aside the judgment is difficult to meet, the ideal approach is to be sure the settlement is done right the first time.
-Both parties should consult a family law attorney who can help.
+Both parties should consult an Atlanta family law firm who can help.
 If you have further questions and need help please contact me.